 Credits that are dropped during the first week of class do not count as attempted credits for tuition purposes.
 Credits from which a student withdraws (no refund given) are counted as attempted credits.
 Dropping or adding classes may result in undesirable consequences.
 Adding classes may result in additional charges and dropping classes may impact your financial aid.
 Before you make schedule changes, carefully review the academic calendar for pertinent deadlines.
 If you are unsure how a schedule change may impact your student account, contact an Enrollment and Student Services representative for assistance.

+The university sets the overall student fees on an aggregate, student-centric basis for the entire student body, as the same quality education and opportunities for student benefits are offered to all students regardless of whether they attend on campus, online, in clinicals, or hybrid classrooms.
 The below fees are assessed for all NSU students.
 Additional fees, such as acceptance, access, late registration, and lab fees, may be assessed by your college and/or program.

 Student Health Insurance Fee (12-month coverage period)All NSU students are required to maintain adequate health insurance.
 Studentswho already have comparable coverage, may waive out of the NSU plan.
 Fees are assessed per semester.
 For details, visit the student health insurance website.